TuDevNet/TuDevNet/README.md

-- 👋 Hi, I’m @TuDevOps
+- 👋 Hi, I’m @TuNguyen
-- 👀 I’m interested in everything about IT
+- 👀 I’m interested in Computer Netowrk and Cybersecurity
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Hanoi University of Science and Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...